-The bill focuses on enhancing Minnesota's energy policy by appropriating funds for various energy and renewable development programs for the fiscal years 2026 and 2027.
-It allocates significant financial resources for initiatives such as the remediation of vermiculite insulation in eligible households, natural gas innovation plans, and grants for clean energy resource teams.
-Additionally, it establishes a general fund base for future fiscal years and specifies that appropriations must be enacted only once if duplicated in legislative sessions.
-The bill also authorizes natural gas utilities to sell extraordinary event bonds under certain conditions and includes provisions for the transfer of funds to various accounts, ensuring that appropriations are available for specified purposes.
+The bill focuses on enhancing Minnesota's energy policy by appropriating and transferring funds for various energy and renewable development initiatives.
+It allocates significant financial resources for programs such as the remediation of vermiculite insulation in eligible households, natural gas innovation plans, and grants for clean energy resource teams.
+Additionally, it establishes a general fund base for future fiscal years, with appropriations available for the fiscal years ending June 30, 2026, and June 30, 2027.
+The bill also authorizes natural gas utilities to sell extraordinary event bonds under specific conditions and includes provisions for the transfer of funds to various accounts, ensuring effective management of appropriations.

 Statutes affected: